 Am I allowed to fish in the upper Noosa River?

 Yes.
 However, to reduce the chance of harming any freshwater turtles or eels, QPWS recommends the use of lures rather than live bait, bait traps and crab pots.
-For more information visit Fisheries Queensland, Department of Agriculture, Fisheries and Forestry (AFF).
+For more information visit Fisheries Queensland, Department of Agriculture and Fisheries (DAF).
 Note the annual Queensland closed season for bass is 1 June to 31 August.

 Fishing in Searys Creek is prohibited under a regulatory notice.